cmauri75/HerokuData/README.md

 * If not create one: ``heroku keys:add``

-* Create a spring web app (in example a simple Dataload app)
+* Create a spring web app (in example a simple Dataload app) check it at: https://dataload-app.herokuapp.com/data/ok

 * Provision an heorku app: ``heroku create``